tankh99/tp/docs/DeveloperGuide.md

 <puml src="diagrams/FindPatientSequenceDiagram.puml"/>

 In enhancing the search functionality within CogniCare, the implementation of an AND constraint for search queries was paramount.
 This feature allows counsellors to refine search criteria, leading to more precise and relevant search results.
-For example, counsellors can search for a patient using a combination of (partial name AND partial phone number AND partial email address).
-Only parameter is required, the others are optional.
+For example, a counsellor can search for a patient using a combination of parameters (partial name AND partial phone number AND partial email address).
+It is to note that only parameter is required; the others are optional.

 This enhancement was driven by the need of:
-1. Improved Search Accuracy: By allowing multiple criteria to be specified, counsellors can narrow down search results to the most relevant patients (as the SoC cohort is quite large).
+1. Improved Search Accuracy: By allowing multiple criteria to be specified, counsellors can narrow down search results to the most relevant patients (as the SoC cohort is large).
 2. Efficiency: Enables quicker access to patient records by reducing the time spent sifting through irrelevant patient information.

 **Single Criterion Search (AB3 Approach)**: The original AB3 approach of allowing search based on a single criterion was found to be too limiting for the different needs of patient management in CogniCare.